On this page:

 Furbearer Hunting: The use of a firearm, crossbow, or bow and arrow is permitted to hunt for bobcat, coyote, red and grey fox, opossum, raccoon, red squirrel and skunk during the open hunting season on these animals.
 See the Maine Summary of Hunting Laws for more information.
 It is unlawful to hunt for beaver, fisher, marten, mink, muskrat, otter, or weasel at any time.

-Trapping Within the Built-up Section of a Town: Trapping is only permitted within ½ of the built-up section of a city or town with the use of cage-type live traps and drowning sets, unless trapping on property owned by the trapper.
+Trapping Within the Built-up Portion of a Town: Trapping is only permitted within ½ of the built-up portion of a city or town with the use of cage-type live traps and drowning sets, unless trapping on property owned by the trapper.

 Trap Identification: Each trap set must be clearly labeled with trapper's full name and address.
 If two people are trapping together, it is not necessary to have the name and address of both trappers on each trap.
 Note: The recommended method for labeling traps is to attach a small metal tag to each trap chain with a piece of wire.
 The tag should be preprinted with your name and address.